 You should inform your bank as soon as possible about the fraudulent transaction and demand that your bank attempts to recall the funds.
-The window of opportunity for such a procedure is very small and it will require you to act very quickly.
+The window of opportunity for such a procedure is very small, and it will require you to act very quickly.

 Fourth Step: Contact a Hong Kong-based Law Firm

-- Freezing Order (aka Mareva Injunction): An application can made to court to permanently freeze the assets of the defendant and prohibits him from disposing of the same.
+- Freezing Order (aka Mareva Injunction): An application can be made to the court to permanently freeze the assets of the defendant and prohibits him from disposing of the same.
 Once the relevant bank receives a copy of the freezing order, it will freeze the account until the court discharges the order or a judgment is obtained and enforced against the account.

-- Disclosure Order (aka Norwich Pharmacal Order): A Norwich Pharmacal Order is an order for disclosure against an innocent third party (e.g. internet hosting services, bank) to gather information in support for commencing proceedings against the fraudster.
+- Disclosure Order (aka Norwich Pharmacal Order): A Norwich Pharmacal Order is an order for disclosure against an innocent third party (e.g. internet hosting services, bank) to gather information in support of commencing proceedings against the fraudster.

-- Bankers’ Books Evidence Order: Banks in Hong Kong have a duty of secrecy in respect of the affairs of its customers.
+- Bankers’ Books Evidence Order: Banks in Hong Kong have a duty of secrecy in respect of the affairs of their customers.
 However, the court can order a bank to provide a third party (e.g. a victim of online fraud) with access to specific entries in the records of the bank.

 Depending on the circumstances, it is often recommended, as a way to manage legal costs to simply just wait for the Hong Kong Police to freeze the relevant account(s) and inform the victim whether there is or not a material amount of funds in the account (more than HK$100,000.00).
 Sometimes the exact amount will be shared but it is at the complete discretion of the inspector in charge of the case.

 - Legal Costs Involved: That part is always difficult for a lawyer to assess because there are so many variables involved that will affect the costs.
-Initially, the biggest unknown variable is whether or not the alleged fraudster (or the company or person that received the funds) will put forward a defence in the proceedings.
-In this regard, while it is often the case that fraudsters will not waste time defending legal proceedings against their victims, we have seen instances were the stolen funds are used against the victim.
-It then becomes a war of attrition against the victim who, in many cases, is already costs sensitive.
+Initially, the biggest unknown variable is whether or not the alleged fraudster (or the company or person that received the funds) will put forward a defense in the proceedings.
+In this regard, while it is often the case that fraudsters will not waste time defending legal proceedings against their victims, we have seen instances where the stolen funds are used against the victim.
+It then becomes a war of attrition against the victim who, in many cases, already costs sensitive.

 - Security for Costs: If you are domiciled out of Hong Kong or if your company is incorporated outside of Hong Kong, you maybe be required by Hong Kong courts to pay security for costs.
-It means that the court will require a foreign plaintiff to pay money into court as a security for the estimated legal costs of that the defendant will incur defending the proceedings.
-This is designed to prevent a situation where a defendant successfully defend proceedings against the plaintiff but has to commence proceedings overseas to recover its legal costs.
+It means that the court will require a foreign plaintiff to pay money into court as a security for the estimated legal costs that the defendant will incur defending the proceedings.
+This is designed to prevent a situation where a defendant successfully defends proceedings against the plaintiff but has to commence proceedings overseas to recover its legal costs.

 Fifth Step: Protect your Personal Identity and Information

-In the event that you are victim of identity theft or made available identification documents to the fraudsters, the HKSAR Government recommends that you take the following measures:
+In the event that you are a victim of identity theft or made available identification documents to the fraudsters, the HKSAR Government recommends that you take the following measures: